Invisible Violence: Why Mothers Must Be Recognised in the Fight Against Gender-Based Abuse

 Motherhood, a hidden dimension of gender-based violence

-Evidence from our grassroots member organisations across Europe, Africa, Asia, and the Caribbean shows that women who are mothers face structural discrimination that limits their autonomy and increases vulnerability.
+Evidence from our grassroots member organisations across Europe, Africa, Asia, and the Caribbean shows that women who are mothers face structural discrimination that limits their autonomy and increases their vulnerability.

 Economic and institutional barriers trapping mothers